User Tools

 • open a track folder in your Library

-• tap the Apple Watch button in the bottom bar:
+• tap the Apple Watch button in the tool menu:

 • select activity from the list and tap Import: